YottaDB/YDBDoc/AcculturationGuide/gtmacculturation.rst

    YDB>

 Now kill the virtual machine by clicking on the “X” of the console window, or with a kill -9 of the virtual machine process, and then reboot it.
 Go back into YottaDB/GT.M and verify that the data is still there.
-Instead of running the gtm script (which performs an automatic recovery), run mumps and try to access the database.
-Note: you should not run the gtm script for this exercise, since it performs a recovery as part of its operation.
+Instead of running the ydb script (which performs an automatic recovery), run mumps and try to access the database.
+Note: you should not run the ydb script for this exercise, since it performs a recovery as part of its operation.

 .. parsed-literal::
    gtmuser@gtmworkshop:~$ source /usr/lib/fis-gtm/V6.2-000_x86_64/gtmprofile